-- 5. Gather materials and organize baskets - 6.
+- 4. Document this activity in the Sanitizing Log. - 5.
+Gather materials and organize baskets - 6.
 After compounding is complete, mist gloves, sleeves, and the floor of the chamber with a disinfectant. - 7.
 Place the prepared materials in the airlock.
 They are ready for removal. - 8.
-Open the outer airlock door and place the gathered materials or workbaskets into the airlock. - If using a second misting bottle, lightly mist the inside of the airlock and gathered materials with hydrogen peroxide.
-Close the outer airlock door. - The inner door may now be opened and materials brought into the MIC for compounding. - 11.
+Open the outer airlock door and place the gathered materials or workbaskets into the airlock. - If using a second misting bottle, lightly mist the inside of the airlock and gathered materials.
+Close the outer airlock door.

+- The inner door may now be opened and materials brought into the MIC 797P for compounding. - 11.
 Routine sanitizing during the day helps to maintain an aseptic environment.

 It is a good practice to keep the misting bottle inside the workstation; even while refilling the bottle.
 This will help to keep the misting bottle clean.
-Another good practice is to use hydrogen peroxide for decontamination and sterile alcohol inside the MIC chamber.
+Another good practice is to alternate sanitizing agents monthly.
 Switching between sterile alcohol and hydrogen peroxide will reduce the possibility of organisms developing a resistance to the agents.